top of page

 Using a leash on your paddleboard on open water – the sea or a lake for example - is vital, as there is a high risk of becoming separated from your board if you fall off.
 In a breeze, your board can float off faster than you can swim – separating you from your best source of flotation.

 However, there are different considerations on moving water, like the Thames or when there are fast tides, and where the risks of entanglement and pinning are high.
-See the current advice re leashes on the Thames from the Port of London Authority (PLA):
+See the current advice re leashes on the Thames from Paddle UK, the governing body for SUP here.

-As a consequence, we don’t use leashes on our paddleboard sessions at Richmond, as all our customers wear buoyancy aids, and we are never more than a short swim from the river bank.
+As a consequence, we don’t use leashes on our paddleboard sessions at Richmond, as all our customers wear buoyancy aids, are accompanied by at least one other paddler, and are never more than a short swim from the river bank.
 In our experience, even when the tide is moving fast, you float at the same speed as your board in the water, and it is never difficult to recover it.

 Note that the risk of entanglement in moorings, buoys or branches can make a standard ankle leash very dangerous indeed, as it can be difficult or impossible to reach down and release yourself in an emergency.
-Instead we recommend Quick Release waist leashes - which attach from your waist to your board using the standard leash, but can be very quickly released if required.
+Instead we recommend Quick Release waist leashes for experienced or solo paddlers - which attach from your waist to your board using the standard leash, but can be very quickly released if required.
 There are two main types:

 Quick release waist belt featuring a quick release cam buckle mechanism.
 The belt attaches easily to a standard leash, and can be released very quickly by pulling the cord which will immediately detach you from your board.
 Once released you still have the release cord in your hand, giving you the opportunity to let go and fully detach, or hold on, untangle yourself, and then regain your board easily – a second chance!
 We sell these QR waist belts in our online shop.

-Alternatively, the NRS Quick Release Leash features a quick release snap shackle and carabiner that attaches to your buoyancy aid or belt – ideal for faster flowing rivers.
+Alternatively, the NRS Quick Release Leash features a quick release snap shackle and carabiner that attaches to your buoyancy aid or belt.
 This works in a similar way to the QR belt, although the disadvantage of this type of leash is that once you release it, you are fully separated from your board – you don’t have a second chance to consider your options (unless you adapt the release cord as Blue Chip do with their Snap Shackle QR.

 This may all sound like a lot to carry with you, but in practice it all fits in your buoyancy aid pockets, on the board under the cargo straps or in a dry bag.
 And as long as you’ve followed the preparation and risk assessments in Part 1 of our Paddleboard Safety article (here), you’ll be prepared for anything on the water!
 Happy (and safe) paddling!